HYK2017/APRRD/README.md

 ```

 Validation
--Calculation of PSNR and SSIM for the test results of SIDD Val.
+-Calculation of PSNR and SSIM for the test results of SIDD Validation.
 -SIDD Benchmark and DND Benchmark require separate processing for submission (refer to their websites).
 ```shell
 python validate.py